Mike Bertagnolli, BSPharm, FACHE

 Sonja Clausen, MS, PharmD, BCPS, CPP

-Sonja grew up in Pierre, SD and obtained her Bachelor of Science Degrees in Biology and Chemistry from Briar Cliff University in Sioux City, IA.
+Sonja grew up in Pierre, SD, and obtained her Bachelor of Science Degrees in Biology and Chemistry from Briar Cliff University in Sioux City, IA.
 She obtained her Masters of Science in Toxicology in 2013 and her Doctorate of Pharmacy in 2017, both from the University of Montana in Missoula, MT.
 Sonja pursued a PGY1 Pharmacy Residency at Bozeman Health Deaconess Hospital from 2017-2018.
 Her major residency project was selected for the ASHP Foundation Pharmacy Resident Practice-Based Research Grant, one of six grants awarded in 2017.
 Throughout pharmacy school and residency Sonja maintained her love for the ambulatory care setting and was offered a position at Bozeman Health Internal Medicine as an ambulatory care clinical pharmacist.
 Sonja obtained her BCPS board certification in 2019.
-She is the lead pharmacist for the RN-Pharmacist Hypertension Clinic and is a preceptor in training for the Ambulatory Care residency learning experience.
+She is the lead pharmacist for the RN-Pharmacist Hypertension Clinic and is a preceptor for the Ambulatory Care residency learning experience.
 Outside of work, Sonja enjoys spending time in the mountains, snow or shine, with her husband and her two huskies.

 Lindsey Firman, PharmD, BCACP, CPP